 - Aren’t in use when they’re obsolete.

-You could say the same for your record control (ISO 9001 4.2.4) process, too.
+You could say the same for your recorded information (ISO 9001 7.5) process, too.
 Plus, there are implied requirements for document backup, security, and scalability.
-How well does your manual file server document control system conform to the document control objectives?
+How well does your manual file server conform to the documented information control objectives?

 Manual File Server Document Control System